SunStarSys/www/content/CMS/reference.md

 3. Subscribe your production webservers' `svnwcsub` daemon to our public `svnpubsub` service.
 These stand-alone software components are a part of each new Subversion source release, and are reasonably mature and well supported by the Subversion Development Team.

+4. Let us know if you'd like content diffs of the builds sent out, and to which email address you want them delivered.

 ## Source Directory Layout

 - trunk/